MagnusHjornhede/Applied-AI-Coursework-Archive/README.md

   Two datasets are explored:
   - **Zoo (UCI dataset)** — categorical animal features (17 attributes, 7 classes).
     This dataset serves as a conceptual starting point to show how SOMs cluster structured data.
-    Animals with similar traits — such as mammals, birds, or fish — naturally form neighboring clusters on the SOM grid, demonstrating **topological preservation**: similar inputs end up near each other on the map.
+    Animals with similar traits — such as mammals, birds, or fish — naturally form neighboring clusters on the SOM grid, demonstrating **topological preservation**.
   - **MNIST (handwritten digits)** — 28×28 grayscale images, used to extend SOMs to image data and visualize how digits self-organize into distinct clusters.

 - **Approach**